VariantRegginald/alx-system_engineering-devops/0x00-shell_basics/README.md

-display the content list of your directory
+# alx-system_engineering-devops
+##  shell projecct to print absolute path to the current working directory